3.a. Installing Windows Drivers and the Configuration Utility

 |Windows XP device manager showing the Pololu Jrk 21v3 Motor Controller|

-Some software will not allow connection to higher COM port numbers.
-If you need to change the COM port number assigned to your USB device, you can do so using the Device Manager.
+If you want to change the COM port number assigned to your USB device, you can do so using the Device Manager.
 Bring up the properties dialog for the COM port and click the “Advanced…” button in the “Port Settings” tab.
 From this dialog you can change the COM port assigned to your device.